aws-samples/aws-modern-application-workshop/module-1/README.md

 aws s3 mb s3://REPLACE_ME_BUCKET_NAME
 ```

 Now that we have created a bucket, we need to set some configuration options that enable the bucket to be used for static website hosting.
 This configuration enables the objects in the bucket to be requested using a registered public DNS name for the bucket, as well as direct site requests to the base path of the DNS name to a selected website homepage (index.html in most cases).
-Don't forget to replacy REPLACE_ME_BUCKET_NAME with the bucket name you used on the previous step:
+Don't forget to replace REPLACE_ME_BUCKET_NAME with the bucket name you used on the previous step:

 ```
 aws s3 website s3://REPLACE_ME_BUCKET_NAME --index-document index.html